 Do you accept insurance for music therapy?

-At this time, music therapy is not able to access insurance.
-The Oregon Association of Music Therapy is working with the state to make this available.
 Music therapy services are private pay at this time.
 However, you may be able to use your Health Savings (HSA) or Flex Spending Account to pay for music therapy services.
-Please check with your HSA or Flex Spending Account prior to your first music therapy appointment to make sure service is covered and what documents may be required for payment.
+Please check with your HSA or Flex Spending Account provider prior to your first music therapy appointment to make sure service is covered and what documents may be required for payment.
 Payment is due at time of service.

 How much does music therapy, music wellness classes, and performances cost?